wrdsb/igor-functions/classroom_course_student_delete/README.md

 # Classroom Course Student Delete
-Remove a student from a Google Classroom Course
+Removes a Student from a Google Classroom Course.